Health Department

 Know Before You Go

 • Vital records are available for oneself or immediate family members only: mother, father, husband, wife, adult son or daughter, adult sibling, grandparents and adult grandchildren with valid identification.
-Legal guardians must provide custody papers in order to get a certificate.
+Legal representatives must provide proper documentation.
 Aunts, uncles, cousins, in-laws, former spouses, etc. cannot get vital records copies.

 • Please review ID requirements prior to your visit.

-• The fee for a vital record is $12.00 for each certificate, copy and/or search of a vital record.
-Fairfax County Office of Vital Records accepts cash, check, money orders, VISA, Mastercard, or Discover for payment.
+• The fee for a vital record is $12.00 for each certificate and/or search of a vital record.
+Fairfax County Office of Vital Records accepts cash, check, money orders, VISA, Mastercard, Discover, American Express, Apple Pay, Google Pay, or Samsung Pay for payment.
+Checks and money orders should be made payable to: Fairfax County Health Department

 • Please note: regardless if a record is located, there is a $12 fee for the initial record search.
 If the search is not able to locate the requested record, the request will be sent to the Virginia Department of Health’s Division of Vital Records in Richmond, Va., to process.
 The Division of Vital Records will then mail the certificate if it is located.